asmodeus812/elearning/java-se-study/java-interface/2-collectors-and-collections.md

 ## Functional

-Essential functional interfaces from the package java.util.function, such that are meant to work with single, multiple arguments and primitive versions of the same.
+Essential functional interfaces from the package `java.util.function`, such that are meant to work with single, multiple arguments and primitive versions of the same.
 Provide building blocks for lambda argument types allowing functions to be assigned and passed around just as any other variables

 ### Interface

 - a functional interface has exactly one single abstract non final public method, (SAM) lambda references target call these with the appropriate arguments.
 - many have default combiners and chaining methods - andThen, compose, and, or, negate etc.
 - prefer primitive specializations where applicable avoid auto-boxing wrapper types.